isaachcamp/msc-labbooks/_sources/era5_analysis/week10.md

 Could this be a tracer for ZW3?
 This is the picture seen in the literature -- _remind yourself why the three maxima exist._
 ```

-There is also a diminishing correlation around the central Pacific, though not to the same extent, found south of Australia.
+There is also a significant diminishing correlation around the central Pacific, and another, though not to the same extent, found south of Australia.

 ##### Short-Scale Variance Anomalies